-- Read the Assignment Background below, then read "Book the Second," Chapters 14-24, of A Tale of Two Cities. - On the back of the character cards you made in the last unit: - Describe the setting in which the characters live or work. - Explain what the setting reveals about the character.
+- Read the Assignment Background below. - Read "Book the Second," Chapters 14-24 in A Tale of Two Cities. - On the back of the character cards you made in the last unit, - Describe the setting in which the characters live or work. - Explain what the setting reveals about the character.